taeyoung03/deep-learning/README.md

 This project predicts the likelihood of being accepted to a graduate school using deep learning models.

 ## Motivation
-* To studying deep learning and TensorFlow
+* To study deep learning and TensorFlow

 ## Cloned from
 [coding apple](https://codingapple.com/course/python-deep-learning/)